 BONUS TIPS FROM A RESPECTED SAAS CEO

-He is currently in the process of introducing a highly-researched pricing page for his platform, so here are his applicable thoughts:
+He is currently in the process of introducing a highly-researched pricing page for his platform.
+His thoughts:

 As Sam demonstrated above — the 3-option subscription plan is the most common breed of pricing page, best used in the SaaS industry.